 Want to learn how to create a Facebook ad?
 Here’s how to do that in eight minutes or less.

-In this video from our free event, Marketing Made Easy, we use a kids clothing store as an example to show you how easy the ad placing process can be.
+In this video from one of our free marketing events, we use a kids' clothing store as an example to show how easy the ad placing process can be.

 First, when you create a new ‘Campaign’ in Facebook Ads Manager, you’ll see a list of different objectives that you’ll have to choose from.